Climate Change Affects Children

-The humanitarian situation in East Africa is deteriorating at an alarming rate due to severe drought caused by climate change.
-Following the failure of the seasonal rains earlier this year, the typically strong June through September rains have failed in some areas for the first time since 1989.
+The humanitarian situation in East Africa is deteriorating at an alarming rate, due to the severe drought caused by climate change.
+In 2017, the typically strong June-through-September rains were weak, leaving the region dry and barren.

-With over 80 percent of the population dependent on rain to grow crops for food and income, millions of families and children are at risk of extreme hunger and malnutrition.
-This urgent crisis has already exceeded levels not seen since the Horn of Africa drought of 2011 and is projected to be far more severe in 2017.
+With over 80% of the population dependent on rain to grow crops for food and income, millions of families and children are at risk of extreme hunger and malnutrition.
+This urgent crisis has already exceeded levels not seen since the Horn of Africa drought of 2011.

 Nora lives with her five children and husband in Bodale.
 She says life is hard as the family earn two thirds less income as they did when they had more livestock.“We moved 20 villages trying to find water before settling here.
 It was very hard but we had to do it to find water and keep as many of our livestock alive as possible.
 We used to have over 80 but now we have 26 – so many have died.” — Nora, 20-years-old, and her infant daughter Sahra.